Cancer Research UK logo.

 Radiotherapy

 Hair usually grows back after radiotherapy for most people.
 But some people might have permanent hair loss.
 This is more likely if you have had higher doses of radiotherapy.
-Ask your doctor what they think might happen in your situation.
+Ask your doctor what might happen in your situation.

 It might take 6 months, or more for hair to grow back.
 The more radiotherapy you have had, the longer your hair takes to grow back.